benwhalley/just-enough-r/docs/start_here.md

 ### First commands {-}

-You can type R commands directly into the console and see the result there too, but you should make a habit of working in an RMarkdown file.
+You can type R commands directly into the console and see the result there, but you should make a habit of working in an RMarkdown file.
 This keeps a record of everything you try, and makes it easy to edit/amend commands which don't work as you expect.

-Now would be a good time to open and RMarkdown document to see how it works.
+Now would be a good time to open an RMarkdown document to see how it works.
 A good place to start would be to open the source to this document.
-The best way to do this is to download the source code for *this* project, and then open the file `start_here.Rmd`.
+The best way to do this is to download the source code for the 'Just Enough R' project, and then open the file `start_here.Rmd`.

+#### {- .exercise}

 The source for this RMarkdown file is available here: <https://raw.githubusercontent.com/benwhalley/just-enough-r/master/start_here.Rmd>.

 Or you can download the whole project here: <https://github.com/benwhalley/just-enough-r/archive/master.zip>.
 This link downloads a 'zip' file, which is a compressed folder containing all the files in the project.
 To 'unzip' it on Mac or Windows just double-click the file in the Finder or Windows Explorer.

+#### {-}

 To run code in the RStudio interface put your cursor on a line within an R Block (or select the code you want to run), and press `Ctrl-Enter`.
 The result will appear below the code block.

 The command in the R block below prints (shows on screen) the first few rows of the `mtcars` dataset, which is built in to R as an example.

-Place your cursor somewhere in the line the command is on and run it by typing `Ctrl-Enter`:
+Place your cursor somewhere in the line the command is on and run it by typing `Ctrl-Enter`, shown in this brief video:

+<iframe src="https://player.vimeo.com/video/225968925" width="640" height="480" frameborder="0"></iframe>
+<p><a href="https://vimeo.com/225968925">Create and R block in RMarkdown, then run some simple commands.</a> from <a href="https://vimeo.com/user67812521">Ben Whalley</a> on <a href="https://vimeo.com">Vimeo</a>.</p>